mpaland/mipher/README.md

 ## Highligths and design goals
-There are a lot of crypto libs in JS around, but I needed a clean, lightweight, fast and simple lib for mobile devices in TypeScript.
+There are a lot of crypto libs in JS around, but I needed a clean, lightweight, reliable, fast and simple lib for mobile devices in TypeScript.
 That's **mipher**.
-A collection of common crypto algorithms, optimized for speed and size.
+A collection of common crypto algorithms, optimized for speed, security and size.

- - Only usage of modern typed arrays `Uint8Array` as message/data types
+ - Only usage of modern typed arrays like `Uint8Array` and `Uint32Array` as message/data types
  - Fast and simple, no dependencies
  - Own crypto random generator (using a FORTUNA implementation)
  - Extensive passing test suite